supaorg/supa/docs/dev/for-ai/rules.md

 - TTabs is used for tiling tabs (like in VSCode)

 Structure:
-- packages/client/src is the client code
+- packages/client/src is the client code with UI components written in Svelte; gets built into /dist
-- packages/core/src is the core functionality shared with client
+- packages/core/src is the core functionality shared with client; gets built into /dist
+- packages/desktop/src is the SvelteKit + Electron wrapper that is using the client package

 ## Updating deps in npm
 Sometimes packages get cached with old versions.
 In that case remove the cache and `npm run dev` again.